msr-mattrichardson/it-playbook/documents/Communications Template for IT Teams to Users.md

 ## Notice of Single Change / Announcement of Change

 These common notices can be for any single event, from an app update, to a change in process or a newly available resource.
+Keep it short.
+Keep it specific.
+Keep it light.

 _**OUTLINE**_